Kinglassie: Local landmarks

 Blythe's Tower, built in 1812, is a four-storey square tower, 15.8 m high, built of rubble with ashlar string courses and a crenellated parapet.
 It is a category B listed building.
 The tower's interior was formerly floored to afford access to an observation platform.
 The tower was built by a linen merchant to view ships as they entered the Forth, affording him the opportunity to procure the best goods at port.
 During World War II, the tower was used as a look out tower by the home guard.

 Blythe's Folly, atop Redwells Hill to the North of Kinglassie.

 Kinglassie from the South with Blythe's Tower atop Redwells hill to the North.

-The Dogton Stone, lies in a field to the south of Kinglassie at Grid reference – NT 236 968.
-The stone is a fragment of a free standing cross erected by the Picts, it probably dates from the 9th Century.
-The lower portion of the stone is all that remains of the cross and badly eroded decoration including a figure of an armed horseman above two beasts can be discerned.
-No one is certain why the stone was erected at this spot.
-It is a scheduled monument.

 The Mitchell Hall, built in 1896, was donated to the community by Alexander Mitchell.
 Mitchell also donated the first Parish Church organ.
 The Mitchell Hall is used by local community groups and is an asset to the wider Fife community.